codingben/maple-fighters/lib/ui-manager/README.md

 # UI Manager

-User interface manager designed for simple purposes that can be easily extended and used in Unity.
+UI Manager is designed for simple purposes that can be easily extended and used in Unity.

 ## Installation